prashantprithak/CPU-Benchmark/README.md

 - **Version 1**: Naive parallel implementation with thread creation.
 - **Version 2**: Optimized implementation using **Thread Pooling**.

-The work is part of a Master's project in Computer Architecture, Academic Year 2024/2025.

 ---

 ## Goals